jhsware/nix-infra-test-machine/README.md

 # nix-infra-test
 This is a micro cluster setup for testing nix-infra.
 It is intended to allow you to try out nix-infra with minimal configuration.
 All you need is a Hetzner account and some super basic configuration.

-1. Download [nix-infra](https://github.com/jhsware/nix-infra/releases) and add it to your path
+1. Download [nix-infra](https://github.com/jhsware/nix-infra/releases) and install it

 2. Run [this script](https://github.com/jhsware/nix-infra-test/blob/main/scripts/get-test.sh) in the terminal to download test scripts